 Long-tail keyword examples

-For example, in the graph above via Backlinko, somebody landing on a site after searching for “T-shirts” is probably just browsing and hasn’t made a decision on exactly what kind of shirt he or she wants.
+For example, in the graph above via Backlinko, somebody landing on a site after searching for “T-shirts” is probably just browsing and hasn’t made a decision on exactly what kind of shirt they want.

 However, someone landing on a site after searching “Blue American apparel T-shirts” is much more likely to buy the shirt/convert.